 Risk Management Services has designed an authorization form which is available on the web site as "Drivers Authorization".
 However, any written statement containing similar information will suffice.
 This representation should be signed and dated by the prospective driver.
 Obtaining this same information verbally with witness is acceptable, if written representation is impractical.
-Each individual department is responsible for ensuring that all authorized drivers of the department has a valid authorization form on file with the department.
+Each department is responsible for ensuring that all authorized drivers in the department have a valid authorization form on file with the department.

-This deductible is not operative if the driver has completed an approved Safe Driving Course within 30 days the conviction or accident whereby the driver is at fault.
+This deductible is not operative if the driver has completed an approved Safe Driving Course within 30 days of the conviction or accident, if the driver is at fault.

-Coverage will be restricted if the operator is under the influence of alcohol, any drug or a combination of alcohol and any drug that renders such operator incapable of safely operating or using the vehicle.
+Coverage will be restricted if the operator is under the influence of alcohol, any drug, or a combination of alcohol and any drug thus rendering such operator incapable of safely operating or using the vehicle.

-As any uninsured liability loss will be the department's responsibility, it is important that the person authorizing automobile travel determine the prospective driver's record to avoid this loss.
+As any uninsured liability loss will be the department's responsibility, it is important that the person authorizing automobile travel examines the prospective driver's record to avoid this loss.

 In addition to a valid driver's license and appropriate driving record status, a University driver should be experienced and competent in the type of driving required.

-Care should be extended in the selection of any driver to ascertain that she or he is physically and mentally capable of driving safely.
+Care should be extended in the selection of any driver in order to ascertain if she or he is physically and mentally capable of driving safely.

-In order to assure that the trip's authorization is complete and properly documented, each person authorizing the travel should: In writing fully identify all certain and probable destinations of travel.
-Identify all drivers and passengers involved.
+In order to assure that the trip's authorization is complete and properly documented, each person authorizing the travel should, in writing, fully identify all certain and probable destinations of travel and identify all drivers and passengers to be present during the trip.
 The Travel Authorization (TA) form, if required for the travel involved, can be used to document the details of the trip.

 Field Trips and Excursions

-Field trips or other excursions that are required for class credit should be carefully managed to be sure that due diligence is exercised to provide safe conditions for all participants.
+Field trips, or other excursions that are required for class credit, should be managed carefully to ensure due diligence and safety measures for all participants.
 Whenever it is reasonable to do so, it is preferable that students or other persons be responsible for providing or obtaining their own transportation to the field or excursion site.
-Ideally this should be the same situation as their attending a class on campus.
+Ideally, this should be the same situation as if they would be attending a class on campus.

-If none of the above situations are practicable and it is necessary to allow students or others to transport other passengers, then it is most important to exercise authority and sound judgment in the driver and automobile selection.
+If none of the above situations are practical, and it is necessary to allow students or others to transport other passengers, then it is important to exercise authority and sound judgment in the selection of drivers and automobiles.

 Waivers and Representations

-Participants on field trips and other such excursions that are not required for credit should be requested to sign statements that they are electing to participate of their own free will and will not hold the University responsible for the negligent acts of themselves or others.
-Risk Management can assist you with this waiver form.
+Participants on field trips and other such excursions that are not required for credit, should sign statements that they are electing to participate of their own free will and will not hold the University responsible for the negligent acts of themselves or others.
+Risk Management can assist with this waiver form.

-A major concern in authorizing the use of any automobile for University related travel must be safety.
+Safety is a major concern in authorizing the use of any automobile for University related travel.
 In that regard, specific knowledge of a automobile's operating condition is preferable.
 However, reliance on an established program for fleet maintenance (such as Motor Pool's) is generally satisfactory.
 Physical observation of a private automobile, or an inquiry of someone knowledgeable about its condition, though not conclusive, is preferable to no observation or inquiry.

 University departmental automobiles normally receive regular maintenance and are kept in safe operating condition.
 Supervisors or others directing the use of department automobiles should monitor the condition of such automobiles.

-Basic to safe operation of a automobile is obeying all traffic laws, including the wearing of seat belts by the driver and all passengers.
-This precludes passengers from riding in the back of pick-ups and vans even around the campus, unless adequate and proper seating and belting has been provided for them.
+Obeying all traffic laws, including the wearing of seatbelts, is required for all vehicle operators and passengers.
+Passengers should not, under any circumstances, ride in the back of pick-ups, even just around the campus, unless adequate and proper seating and belting has been provided for them.

-Most accidents in which University drivers are involved occur in backing and turning situations, and result from improper lookout.
+Most accidents involving University drivers occur in backing and turning situations and result from improper lookout.
 Care and concentration should be exercised whenever one is entering a different traffic flow pattern.